suresh-srivastava/data-structures-and-algorithms-in-java/Graphs/README.md

 # Data Structures and Algorithms (DSA) In Java

-This  repository is for the students of book [Data Structures and Algorithms In Java](https://coursegalaxy.newzenler.com/courses/data-structures-algorithms-java-masterclass?coupon=GITHUB50) and online courses available on CourseGalaxy.
+This repository is for the students of book [Comprehensive Data Structures and Algorithms In Java](https://coursegalaxy.newzenler.com/courses/data-structures-algorithms-java-masterclass?coupon=GITHUB50) and online courses available on CourseGalaxy.
 It contains the source code of all the programs used in the book and courses.

 ### About the DSA Masterclass Courses
  * Thoroughly detailed courses with complete working programs